ilyaizen/streak-calendar/instructions.md

 Build _Streak Calendar_, a simple habit-tracking tool based on the "Don't Break the Chain" method.
 Each day you complete a task, mark an X to create an unbroken chain of progress.
 The growing streak gamifies consistency and keeps you motivated.

-Tech Stack: Next.js, Tailwind CSS, Shadcn UI, Convex DB, Clerk Auth
+Tech Stack: Next.js, Tailwind CSS, Shadcn UI, Convex, Clerk

 # Core Requirements